ElliotHYLee/Deep_Visual_Inertial_Odometry/README.md

 pros:
 - Lighter CNN structure.
 No RNNs -> much lighter.
 - Training images together with inertial data using exponential mapping.
-- No RNN but Kalman filter: robust rotational prediction.
+- Rotation is coming from external attitude estimation.
-- Accleration and image fusion for frame-to-frame displacement.
+- No RNN but Kalman filter: Accleration and image fusion for frame-to-frame displacement.

 cons:
 - no position correction: drift in position: But SLAM can correct the position drfit.